sensor-dream/APIVOF/guidelines/list-info/G-packs-in-system-fedora-34.md

 <summary>GeoIP</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Library for country/city/organization to IP address or hostname mapping
+Short desc    : Library for country/city/organization to IP address or hostname mapping
 URL          : http://www.maxmind.com/app/c
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : GeoIP is a C library that enables the user to find the country that any IP
+Descript     : GeoIP is a C library that enables the user to find the country that any IP
              : address or hostname originates from.
              :
              : It uses file based databases that can optionally be updated on a weekly basis